-- Pre-swim conditioning shampoos such as Ultraswim keeps hair healthy while swimming.
+- Pre-swim conditioning shampoos such as Ultraswim keep hair healthy while swimming.

 - Coating your hair with olive oil, baby oil or coconut oil before putting on a swim cap also does a good job of protecting it from chlorinated water!

-Use a shampoo that neutralizes the bond of chlorine and can strip it fully from your hair, or use Chlorine neutralizers like Swimspray alongside your regular shampoo and conditioner.
+- Use a shampoo that chlorine from bonding and strips it from your hair.
+Use chlorine neutralizers like Swimspray alongside your regular shampoo and conditioner.

-- After showering, use a low heat setting on your hair dryer to prevent drying your hair out even more.
+- After showering, use your hairdryer on its lowest setting to avoid drying your hair out even more.